Choosing your Engineering specialisation

 Towards the end of each year, Part I students are invited to nominate their preferred engineering specialisation for Part II.
 Placement is subject to the student meeting minimum requirements, their academic record and the number of spaces available.

-You will indicate your preferred specialisations for 2019 on the selection form, which will be open from midnight on 8 October 2018 to midnight on 3 December 2018.
+You will indicate your preferred specialisations for 2025 on the selection form, which will be available towards the end of Semester Two.
 You must have completed ENGGEN 199 English Language Competency to access the form.
 If you believe you have met this requirement and are still unable to access this form, please email email@example.com.

 What are the requirements for starting Part II?

 - Minimum of 90 points passed at Part I including ENGSCI 111.
-Note: 90 points in Part I may include your General Education paper, however, this will not count towards your GPA.
+Note: 90 points in Part I may include your General Education course, however, this will not count towards your GPA.

 - Must have completed ENGGEN 199.
 You will be unable to access the Part II online form if this requirement is not met.
-If you believe you have completed this requirement but ENGGEN 199 enrolment does not show on your transcript, please contact the Engineering Student Centre.
+If you believe you have completed this requirement but ENGGEN 199 does not show on your transcript, please contact the Student Hubs.

 - Must have completed ACADINT A01.
 If you have not yet completed the compulsory Academic Integrity course, you may find your place in a Part II specialisation remains unconfirmed until this requirement has been met.

-If you do not meet these criteria, you may still be considered for placement.
+If you do not meet these criteria, please contact the Student Hubs.

 - You are not guaranteed your nominated first choice of specialisation.

-- Part I students who started their degree in Semester Two this year (except Alternative Pathway students) and did not receive Part I credits will need to enrol in two Part I courses (30 points) at Summer School 2019 to be considered eligible for entry.
+- Part I students who started their degree in Semester Two this year (except Alternative Pathway students) and did not receive Part I credits will need to enrol in two Part I courses (30 points) at Summer School 2023 to be considered eligible for entry.
+These courses should be ENGSCI 111 and ENGGEN 121.
+If you would like to take a different course please consult firstname.lastname@example.org.

 - Students admitted via the BSc Alternative Pathway who were given credits for all Part I Semester One courses (total of 60 points) need not enrol in Summer School.
-However, students who received credits of 45 points or less towards Part I will be required to complete the missing paper/s in Summer School.
+However, students who received credits of 45 points or less towards Part I will be required to complete the missing course/s in Summer School 2024 in order to meet the 90 point requirement.
 You can check how many credit(s) have been awarded by visiting My Programme Requirements via Student Services Online.

-- Students will also be required to have passed or given credit for a specific Part I course regarded as a prerequisite for Part II specialisation:
+- Students will also be required to have passed or been given credit for a specific Part I course regarded as the prerequisite for their requested Part II specialisation:

 - For Chemical and Materials: CHEMMAT 121